Detailed map illustrating the British Arctic Expedition of 1875-1876.

 The expedition included Petty Officer, Adam Ayles, after whom both the Ayles Ice Shelf and Mount Ayles are named.
 Other features named after the expedition include the Markham Ice Shelf, Nares Strait and Alert, Nunavut, the most northerly permanently inhabited place on earth.
 Pelham Aldrich was a lieutenant on the expedition and commanded the Western Sledge Party to Ellesmere Island, where Cape Aldrich was named in his honor.

-The map appeared in Tijdschrift Aardrijkskundig, Genootschap (Magazine of the Geographical Society), published by C. F. Stemler, in Amsterdam ca. 1880.
+The map appeared in Tijdschrift Aardrijkskundig, Genootschap (Magazine of the Geographical Society), published by C. F. Stemler, in Amsterdam in April 1877.